jara001/f1tenth-rules/rules_v3.md

 - Organizers might add more slots based on the success rate of the teams.

+## Race

+Main part of the competition is composed of race sessions in which the teams are scored.

+- Teams must pass the Qualification to join the races.

+- The race starts in one of the following ways.
+Competition rules specify which are used.
+    - **Manual**: Upon signalizing, the teams start their cars manually.
+        - The signal can be one of many types, e.g., visual, audial.
+    - **Automatic**: Starting signal is transmitted directly into the car.
+        - _Felix: You can copy that part from the corresponding section in the T2V module blog post (and read it again...)_
+    - **Mixed**: Each competing team may select its starting method.

+- The race is stopped (paused) by, e.g.:
+    - Raising a red flag.
+    - Raising a black flag.
+    - Using a whistle.

+- During the race, the driver has to hold the remote in a raised hand to be clear that the car is not manually controlled.

+- Obstacles and opponents may be overtaken from both the right or the left side.

+### Race penalties

+During a race certain mild accidents may happen.
+Following steps and penalties are applied.

+- Touching is not penalized.
+    - Excessive/repeated touching may be considered as a crash.

+- Upon crashing into an obstacle/track border, the team has to:
+    1. Stop its car.
+    2. Move the car (by hand or using the remove control) to the side of the track next to the latest position before crash.
+    3. Repair the track and/or place the obstacles to their appropriate positions.
+    4. Wait for the clearance from the organizers.
+    5. Start the car and continue the race.

+- During all of this, the opponent’s car must not be restricted by the team’s actions and the opponent is allowed to further race without stopping its car.

+- Upon crashing into the opponent (e.g., one of the cars significantly diverges from its expected trajectory):
+    1. Referees call the crash and pause the race, teams have to stop their cars.
+    2. Referees judge which car is at fault.
+    3. Both cars are placed at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
+        - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before resuming the race (i.e., the at-fault car is placed 3 meters behind the other car).
+    4. The referees resumes the race.

+### Race violations

+Violations are major rule infringements that may result into warnings.
+Severe offenses may even lead to disqualification from the competition.

+- A crash is not considered a warning unless judged by the referees.
+    - Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
+    - Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
+The team has a maximum of 5 minutes to fix the issue and resume the race.
+        - This does not apply for double-elimination.

+- The algorithms must not intentionally hinder the opponent or perform any damage to it.
+Specifically, maneuvers such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
+    - Violating this rule may lead to disqualification regardless the amount of warnings issued.

+- Upon receiving 3 warnings, the team is disqualified from the competition.
+    - During a race this automatically means the opponent wins.

 ## Time Trial

 _Note: Competition rules should specify: #heats, time per heat; e.g. 2x5 minutes._